 More enjoyable hiking on an open slope

-The lookout sits above a cliff face.
+The lookout sits above a cliff face

 On the saddle

-The right side was a straightforward hike to the lookout.
+The right side was a straightforward hike to the lookout

-Tornado Mountain rises about Sugarloaf Lookout.
+Tornado Mountain rises above Sugarloaf Lookout

 Twin Peaks, Pasque Mountain, unnamed and Isola Peak to the NW

-We decided to traverse the south ridge a short distance.
+We decided to traverse the south ridge a short distance

 Leaving the lookout